Rowan Medical Center vaccinates first staff members against COVID-19 - Salisbury Post

 “There are better days ahead.
 There is nothing to fear with this vaccine,” he said.

-The vaccine, the proverbial light at the end of a pandemic that’s been one of the leading causes of death in 2020, arrived in a plain Penske rental van on a hospital loading dock.
+The vaccine, the proverbial light at the end of a pandemic that’s been one of the leading causes of death in Rowan County in 2020, arrived in a plain Penske rental van that backed up to a hospital loading dock.
 With 10 doses to a vial, the vaccines were packed tightly in a medium-sized white box.
 Hospital staff transported the white box on a four-wheeled dolly to the facility’s pharmacy along with equipment to administer the vaccine.

 Kennedy opened the vaccine box to check its contents and pulled out a single, still-frozen vial.